The Arbory Trust is a registered charity

 We have no geographical or theological boundaries governing those who may be buried at the Arbory Trust - people from all races and religions, from near or far, are genuinely and regularly welcomed to the burial ground.

-The land at Barton was originally Church glebe land
+The land at Barton was originally Church of England glebe land

 We maintain that link by referring to the site at Barton as Barton Glebe.
-As the years have passed, the trees and wild flowers planted and sown at the start of the scheme in a bare field have flourished, and the Glebe is a beautiful place to be, offering a natural beauty and openness which many churchyards and cemeteries cannot.
+As the years have passed, the trees and wild flowers planted and sown at the start of the scheme in a bare field have flourished.
+The Glebe is a beautiful place to be, offering a natural beauty and openness which many churchyards and cemeteries cannot.
 A wide variety of wildlife is also now returning to the site, adding a new dimension to its development.

 As a non-profit making organisation, any surplus funds generated will go towards ensuring the continued maintenance of our burial grounds in the future.